 In a typical application the refrigerator thermostat would open and close a baffle to admit air through a duct from the freezer compartment.
 If enough chilled air is removed to allow freezer temperatures to rise, the freezer thermostat turns the compressor on to provide more cooling to the freezer.
 Thus a chain reaction effect is created.
 The thermostats used normally sense the air temperature within the compartment rather than the temperature of an evaporator plate.
 This method of control, combined with the forced air movement found within these systems, produces more even and consistent temperature was previously possible

-For professional help call an appliance repair professional in Brooklyn.
+For professional help call Bear Appliance Repair in Queens, NY.